wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 This paper proposes Catalyzer, a software framework for reduced serverless startup latency.
 The paper is motivated by the fact that most existing commercial platforms and proposals suffer either long VMM initialization time, or long application environment setup time, which are, when combined, called the "cold boot latency".
-Most previous approaches on optimizing the cold boot latency of serverless functions only optimize one of the two components of cold boot latency, leaving the other one as the new bottleneck.
+Most previous approaches on optimizing the cold start latency of serverless functions only optimize one of the two components of cold start latency, leaving the other one as the new bottleneck.
-This paper, instead, addresses cold boot latency from both aspects with a unified caching approach and careful engineering.
+This paper, instead, addresses cold start latency from both aspects with a unified caching approach and careful engineering.

+The paper identifies three key insights in optimizing cold start latency.
+First, as virtualization techniques become more and more lightweight, application startup cost has become a dominating factor in the cold start latency of serverless functions.
+Here, application startup refers to the initialization of software runtimes, such as interpreters, and the import of libraries.
+This part is hard to avoid in serverless functions without significantly changing the internal mechanism of the interpreter.